-Keiki Mental Health Resources
+Keiki Mental Health

 What are children’s basic mental health needs?

 Appropriate guidance that is fair, consistent, and productive can help children learn responsibility for their actions.
-Instruction and discipline should focus on behaviors and consequences, and of course, come from a place of love.
+Teaching and discipline should focus on behaviors and consequences, and of course, come from a place of love.

 Learn more about children’s mental health needs and developmental milestones from Mental Health America.